Michael and Mary: Reception

 The film was voted the third best British movie of 1932.
 With a shortened running time of 76 minutes, it was distributed in America by Universal Pictures.

+Film Weekly wrote: "The very strong attraction of Michael and Mary is due to a delightful story, almost perfect acting, and clever and sympathetic direction."

+Kine Weekly wrote: "This simple love romance, which is adapted from A. A. Milne's successful play, is told with exquisite charm and tenderness, and carries an irresistible general appeal.
+The producer, except tor a slight tendency towards slowness in development, handles the theme with sensitiveness and understanding, and cleverly holds the interest as the picture works up to a moving climax, the strength of which lies in its delightful humanity."

 Radio adaptation

-Michael and Mary was presented on Hollywood Sound Stage 20 March 1952.
+Michael and Mary was presented on the US radio programme Hollywood Sound Stage on 20 March 1952.
 The 30-minute adaptation starred Deborah Kerr and Herbert Marshall.